Doc at the Radar Station: Background

-Although about half of the album's songs are based on old musical ideas, Mike Barnes states that "most of the revamping work built on skeletal ideas and fragments ... would have mouldered away in the vaults had they not been exhumed and transformed into full-blown, totally convincing new material".
-The tracks "A Carrot is as Close as a Rabbit Gets to a Diamond", "Flavor Bud Living" and "Brickbats" were originally intended and recorded for the unreleased album Bat Chain Puller.
+Although about half of the album's songs are based on old musical ideas.
+Captain Beefheart biographer Mike Barnes states that "most of the revamping work [was] built on skeletal ideas and fragments ... [that] would have mouldered away in the vaults had they not been exhumed and transformed into full-blown, totally convincing new material".
+"A Carrot is as Close as a Rabbit Gets to a Diamond", "Flavor Bud Living" and "Brickbats" were originally recorded for the unreleased album Bat Chain Puller.

-John French (the original drummer in the Magic Band) rejoined Beefheart for this album.
-He played guitar on all songs, plus bass ("Sheriff of Hong Kong"), drums ("Ashtray Heart" and "Sheriff of Hong Kong"), and marimba ("Making Love to a Vampire with a Monkey on My Knee").
+Original Magic Band drummer John French rejoined Beefheart for this album.
+He played guitar on all songs, plus bass guitar ("Sheriff of Hong Kong"), drums ("Ashtray Heart" and "Sheriff of Hong Kong"), and marimba ("Making Love to a Vampire with a Monkey on My Knee").
 He also sings the second vocal on "Dirty Blue Gene".

+The album cover was painted by Captain Beefheart.
+It was placed at number forty-nine on Rolling Stone's 1991 list of the "100 Greatest Album Covers".

 Reissues

 In 2011, 4 Men with Beards released a 180-gram version of the album, distributed by City Hall Records.